 How Does Long-Term Disability Insurance Work?

-Long-term disability benefits are usually payable for five years but may continue longer if the individual continues to be disabled.
-Typically, the individual must see a doctor annually and confirm the individual is still disabled.
+Long-term disability benefits are usually payable for 5 years but may continue longer if the individual continues to be disabled.
+Normally the individual is required to see a doctor at least annually so they can sign off and confirm the individual is still disabled.

-These policies usually pay out less than short-term coverage, but the benefits may last as long as the individual is disabled.
-Furthermore, these policies also have a more extended elimination period and could be as long as 3-6 months.
+These policies typically payout a lesser amount than short-term coverage, but the benefits may last as long as the individual is disabled.
+These policies also have a longer elimination period and may be as long as 3-6 months.
 (This explains the potential need for short-term coverage until the long-term benefits begin.)

 How Does Social Security Disability Work?

-As part of the Social Security program, individuals may receive a disability benefit if paid into the Social Security system.
+As part of the Social Security program, individuals may receive a disability benefit if they have paid into the Social Security system.
 These benefits are considered long-term since the disability must be expected to last at least one year.
+These benefits are limited by the amount that was paid into social security by the individual.

-Social Security benefits are limited by the amount paid into social security.
-Since this benefit is provided at no cost, this should be accounted for when purchasing additional coverage.
-Getting a 100% income replacement policy is not common, but you will most likely receive the social security benefits.
-Most disability policies target 60-70% income replacement but may be increased for additional premiums.
+We see that most disability policies target 60-70% income replacement but may be increased for additional premiums.
 Social Security Disability can be used to fill the remaining income gap.

 If you have any questions about your investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else in general, please call our office at (586) 226-2100.
 Please also reach out if you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation.